 From the Blue Mountains we made our way straight up to Port Stephens and the Anna Bay area.
 Port Stephens is the main town in the Anna Bay region, which is also made up of Fingal Bay, Shoal Bay, Nelson Bay and Salamander Bay.
 The whole area is full of deserted beaches at the end of tight four-wheel drive tracks with crystal clear water and spectacular views.

-Here are some of the best spots you can’t miss.
+Here are some of the best spots around Port Stephens that you can’t miss.

 Tomaree Head Summit Walk